aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

 **Additional considerations**

 - **Update Frontend web app**: The Guidance deploys the frontend Streamlit app for demonstration purpose only.
 It is deployed on ECS container in public subnet with restricted traffic from Load Balancer's security group.
-Update the frontend app with more robust & secure framework & services.
+Update the frontend app to secure framework using [AWS Well Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html).

 - **Public Resources**: The Guidance deploys unauthenticated public API endpoints and S3 buckets with CloudFront distribution.
-Be aware of potential security risks and take appropriate measures to secure these resources using [AWS Well Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html).
+Be aware of potential security risks and take appropriate measures to secure these resources.

 - **Use Multiple Agents**: Use Agents dedicated to specific task such as product search, inventory management, and order management.
 This approach helps distribute workload and optimize performance.

 - **Model Selection**: Balance model usage based on task complexity, cost, and response time needs.
 Utilize Anthropic Claude 3 Sonnet model for complex tasks requiring high performance.
 For simpler tasks, opt for the Claude 3 Haiku model, which offers faster response times and lower costs.

-- **Enhance Security**: Move API calls to AWS Lambda and API Gateway for added security and separation from the frontend.
+- **Enhance Security**: Move Bedrock API calls to AWS Lambda and API Gateway for added security and separation from the frontend.
 Enable Cognito authentication and HTTPS encryption for all communications.

 - **Cost Considerations**: Costs for Bedrock model are determined by the number of tokens processed.
 Use AWS Cost Explorer to track and optimize these expenses.